DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

   # Custom actor (pi) and value function (vf) networks
   # of two layers of size 32 each with Relu activation function
+  # Note: an extra linear layer will be added on top of the pi and the vf nets, respectively
   policy_kwargs = dict(activation_fn=th.nn.ReLU,
                        net_arch=[dict(pi=[32, 32], vf=[32, 32])])
   # Create the agent